biodash/biodash.github.io/content/codeclub/S04E15/index.md

 ## Breakout Rooms

-These exercises will work with the `diamonds` data, which is automatically loaded when you load the *tidyverse*.
+These exercises will continue to use the `diamonds` data, which is automatically loaded when you load the *tidyverse*.

 <div class="puzzle">